May 5, 2026

 Lucía* was one of those children.

-She was just seven years old when, after a long period of silence, she found the courage to say that something wasn’t right.
+She was just 7 years old when she found the courage to tell her family that something wasn’t right and that she had been silently suffering from sexual violence.
 Her words were few, but they were enough to change the course of her life.

 Her family, unsure of how to navigate the situation or where to turn, made a brave decision: they sought help to protect her.
 And in that moment, Lucía’s voice—once quiet—became the beginning of something powerful.